 Points-Based Timeshare

-The most common type of ownership nowadays is points-based.
+Most timeshare companies these days use a point system for timeshare properties.
 How does a points-based timeshare work?
 Typically, the fixed week is converted into points.
 So based on the week or caliber of ownership, owners will have a certain number of points at their disposal.
-Guests can use these points to stay at different resorts in the brands’ network or to stay at their unit.
-When you check out timeshares for sale in our marketplace, there are points charts available for participating brands.
+Guests can use these points to stay at different resorts in the brands’ network or to stay at the unit at their home resort.
+When you check out timeshares for sale in our marketplace, there are point charts available for participating brands.
 You can see that depending on the type of ownership, the point value varies.
+Many timeshare owners love the control having a number of points gives you.
+Vacation Clubs are aware of this popularity, so your typical timeshare currently is most likely going to be points-based.

 Floating Week